GyazSquare/flycheck-objc-clang/README.md

 ## License

-flycheck-objc-clang is licensed under the MIT License.
+The software is licensed under the MIT License.

-See the LICENSE file for more info.
+See the LICENSE file for details.